nydailynews/rank-these-things/README.md

     1. Copy the contents of [data/items.sql](data/items.sql) into a scratch text file somewhere.
     1. Log in to the database server.
     1. Follow the instructions in the comments on `data/items.sql`.
 You should be going back and forth between the database client and your scratch file.
-1. After you finish that, you should have the results from a query that include the item id's for each of the items you're ranking. **Take those ID's and put them back into your `index.html`, in the `var statNames = {` javascript object, as the object keys on that object.
+1. After you finish that, you should have the results from a query that include the item id's for each of the items you're ranking. **Take those ID's and put them back** into your `index.html`, in the `var statNames = {` javascript object, as the object keys on that object.

-## What's in here?

-The project contains the following folders and important files:

-* ``www/_blank/index.html`` -- main file.
-* ``www/js`` -- ranker.js has all the action and business logic.
-* ``www/data`` -- Data files, in a csv format and also a SQL dump of the vote count.
-* ``www/incl`` -- PHP file "ranker.php" for recording user's selections/votes
-* ``www/css`` -- Base css files to get rolling with.

 ### What needs configuring?